sukebenet/dreampower/README.md

 To optimize the result, simple computer vision transformations are performed before each GAN phase, using OpenCV.
 The nature and meaning of these transformations are not very important, and have been discovered after numerous trial and error attempts.

-Considering these additional transformations, and including the final insertion of watermarks, the phases of the algorithm are the following:
+Considering these additional transformations, the phases of the algorithm are the following:

 - **dress -> correct** [OPENCV]
 - **correct -> mask** [GAN]